 - Start a new project in Origin.

-- Set Import Mode: Start New Books.
-Set Template Name: clone
+- Set 1st File Import Mode and Multi-File (except 1st) Import Mode to Start New Books.
+Set Template Name to <clone>.

 - Expand Import Options -> Header Lines node.
 Set Long name, Units, Comments From and Comments To to 4, 5, 1, 2 respectively.